The Dizzy Limit

-The Dizzy Limit is a sound 1930 British comedy film directed by Edward Dryhurst and starring Jasper Maskelyne, Joy Windsor and Wallace Bosco.
+The Dizzy Limit (also known as Kidnapped) is a sound 1930 British comedy film directed by Edward Dryhurst and starring Jasper Maskelyne, Joy Windsor and Wallace Bosco.
 While the film has no audible dialog, it features a synchronized musical score, singing and sound effects on the soundtrack.
 The film was initially a silent film and was delayed from release until a soundtrack could be added.
-The plot of the film concerns a travelling theatre troupe.
-The film was also released under the title Kidnapped.

-According to Jasper Maskelyne, The Dizzy Limit was the last film made in the United Kingdom without audible dialogue.
+According to Maskelyne, The Dizzy Limit was the last film made in the United Kingdom without audible dialogue.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.